nus-cs2103-AY2223S1/ip/docs/README.md

 BetaGo can keep track of three different types of tasks:
 - **_Todo_** : A general task represented with a description
-- **_Deadline_** : A deadline task represented with a description and date/time that it should be completed by
+- **_Deadline_** : A deadline task represented with a description and date that it should be completed by
-- **_Event_** : An event task represented with a description and date/time that the event is happening at
+- **_Event_** : An event task represented with a description, date and time that the event is happening at

 ### Task List Management